The Christian Bible Reference Site

 From: The Book of Discipline of The United Methodist Church — 2016, "Social Principles: The Nurturing Community", https://www.umc.org/en/content/social-principles-the-nurturing-community

-Note: As of mid-2023 around 6% of United Methodist churches have disaffiliated and formed the new more traditionalist/conservative Global Methodist Church.
-Opposition to same-sex marriage and ordaining LGBTQ clergy seem to be the reasons frequently mentioned, although the United Methodist Church actually bans both practices.
-However, these issues are hotly debated within the denomination, and some churches have defied the bans.
+Note: As of the end of 2023 about a quarter of United Methodist congregations have disaffiliated and formed the new more traditionalist/conservative Global Methodist Church.
+Opposition to same-sex marriage and ordaining LGBTQ clergy seem to be the reasons frequently mentioned.
+In May 2024, after many conservative congregations had disaffiliated, the UMC General Conference repealed its bans on LGBTQ clergy and same-sex marriage.

 Episcopal: